jsoendermann/MongoStyleGuide/README.md

 <a name='dates--day-strings'></a>
-- [4.2](#dates--day-strings) **Day strings**: Don't use Date when all you are concerned with is a timezone independent day value.
+- [4.2](#dates--day-strings) **Day strings**: Don't use Date when all you are concerned with is a timezoneless day.
 Instead, use strings of the form 'YYYY-MM-DD'

     > Why?
-It makes it very easy to check whether a day falls on a certain day and it keeps your database clean
+It makes it much easier to check whether a day falls on a certain day.

     | :x: dateOfBirth             | :white_check_mark: dateOfBirth |
     | :---------------- | :----------------- |